 That left Churchill with few other options, so he turned to President Truman and asked him to help get Mossadegh out.
 Truman said no dice.
 Truman instead appointed a diplomatic envoy, the respected entrepreneur Averill Harriman, who flew to Britain and Iran to try to broker a renegotiation of the oil deals.
 Neither side would shift their position after several meetings, and that’s all Truman would commit to do.
 He had no interest in meddling in Iran’s internal politics.

-Fortunately for Britain, Dwight Eisenhower came into office in Jan 1953, and he appointed two powerful brothers, John Foster Dulles as Secretary of State, and Alan Dulles as Director of the CIA.
-Churchill approached John Foster Dulles with his request that the Americans remove Mossadegh, and the Dulles brothers, sympathetic to plutocratic interests, sold the idea to Eisenhower.
+Fortunately for Britain, but unfortunately for Iran’s future, Dwight Eisenhower came into office in Jan 1953, and he appointed two powerful brothers, John Foster Dulles as Secretary of State, and Alan Dulles as Director of the CIA.
+Churchill approached John Foster Dulles with his request that the Americans remove Mossadegh, and the Dulles brothers, far more sympathetic to plutocratic interests than Truman, sold the idea to Eisenhower.